Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 #### DoH

-TODO: fill this in, some overlap with DNS-over-TLS but we need to address DoH specific ones if possible
+TODO: Fill this in, a lot of overlap with DNS-over-TLS but we need to address DoH specific ones if possible.

 Mitigations:

 * Clients should not be required to use HTTP Cookies [@!RFC6265].
+* Clients should not be required to include any headers beyond the absolute minimum to obtain service from a DoH server.

 ### Availability